ibm-cloud-docs/monitoring/teams.md

 5. Click **Delete team**.

-**Note:** When you delete a team, users that only belong to this team will be moved to the default team.
+When you delete a team, users that only belong to this team will be moved to the default team.
+{: important}